Synergy-UMSS/throwback-app/README.md

 For more information on React Native setup, refer to the official [React Native documentation](https://reactnative.dev/docs/environment-setup?guide=native).

-Releases
+# Releases
-[Latest Release (v1.0.0)](https://github.com/Synergy-UMSS/throwback-app/releases/tag/v.1.0.0) - Check out the latest features and improvements.
+[Latest Release (v1.0.0)](https://github.com/Synergy-UMSS/throwback-app/releases/tag/v.1.0.0) - Check out the latest features and improvements on your phone.

-Asegúrate de reemplazar "Synergy-UMSS" con tu nombre de usuario de GitHub y "throwback-app" con el nombre de tu repositorio.
-Con estos cambios, he agregado una sección de "Releases" al final del README con un enl